-This algorithm is in the beta tier.
-For more information on algorithm tiers, see Graph algorithms.
+This feature is in the beta tier.
+For more information on feature tiers, see API Tiers.

 This page explains how to create and configure a node classification pipeline.

 Creating a pipeline

 The first step of building a new pipeline is to create one using gds.beta.pipeline.nodeClassification.create.
 This stores a trainable pipeline object in the pipeline catalog of type Node classification training pipeline.
 This represents a configurable pipeline that can later be invoked for training, which in turn creates a classification model.
 The latter is also a model which is stored in the catalog with type NodeClassification.